Uttarpara

 Uttarpara or Uttarpara Kotrung is a city and a municipality of Hooghly district in the Indian state of West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
 Uttarpara is located at 22.67°N 88.35°E, within 10 km from Kolkata, the capital of the state of West Bengal.
 It is located along the Hooghly river, across from the Dakshineswar Kali Temple.
 Uttarpara is home to the Uttarpara Jayakrishna Public Library, Asia's oldest free public library.

 Geography

 Uttarpara is at the southernmost part of Hooghly district.
 It is separated from Bally, Howrah by Bally Canal (Bally Khal).
 The old name of Uttarpara was "North Bally".
-A bridge was constructed in 1846 over Bally Canal to connect Uttarpara with Bally.
+A bridge was constructed in 1846 over the canal to connect Uttarpara with Bally.

 Demographics

-As per 2011 Census of India Uttarpara had a total population of 159,147 of which 81,410 (51%) were males and 77,737 (49%) were females.
+As per the 2011 Census of India Uttarpara had a total population of 159,147 of which 81,410 (51%) were males and 77,737 (49%) were females.
 Population below 6 years was 11,760.
 The total number of literates in Uttarpara Kotrung was 133,610 (90.65% of the population over 6 years).